Pump Problems Pump Problems — Can I Turn Pool Pump Off at Night? Complete Owner's Guide

 Understanding Pump Runtime Requirements

 Your pool pump serves two critical functions: circulation and filtration.
-To determine if nighttime shutdown works for your pool, you need to calculate your required daily runtime based on your pool's turnover rate.
+To determine if nighttime shutdown works for your pool, you need to determine your required daily runtime based on what your pool actually needs - chlorination, skimming, and filtering - using turnover as a rough guide.

 Calculating Your Pool's Turnover Rate